huizenji/CIS163Chess/README.md

-# Project-3
+# CIS 163 Chess Project
-CIS 163 Project 3
+A chess game with two-player and simple AI functionality.